certator/tuxguitar_mod/README.md

 Build JNI plugins
 -----------------

-This command build all JNI plugins available for Linux.
+Another profile allow to build all JNI plugins available for Linux.
 Before that, it is needed to install all expected headers and lib.

     $ sudo apt-get install libfluidsynth-dev oss4-dev libjack-dev libasound2-dev